SLIM-AL/poke-challenge/README.md

  - Faster movement, animations, and text.
 Hold B to use normal walking speed.
  - Start the game with balls, healing items, the Old Rod, 6 Exp Shares, and more.
  - L button maps to A button.
 In battles, L button auto-fires A and holding R automatically runs away.
  - Holding SELECT plays audio notifications when the clock is running.
+It plays a click every half second, and the itemfinder sound every time the clock advances one minute.
 This can be used to double check in which menus the clock is stopped.
-It plays alternating pitches every half second, and the save sound every time the clock advances one minute.
  - Gain experience for catching Pokémon.
  - Oak's aides give large sums of money for completing the Pokédex.
 You can find them in the Department Store and their original locations.
 The rewards are as follows:
    - 500 for 1 unique species.